What is SEO Poisoning and How to Prevent It?

 Misleading content

 If your siteā€™s content appears misleading or doesnā€™t accurately represent your business, it could indicate that someone has tampered with it.
+Website defacement often involves altering your site’s content to display unauthorized information or messages, which can mislead visitors and damage your reputation.
 This misleading content aims to deceive visitors and lead them to harmful sites.

 Aggressive pop-ups and redirects